-\begin{definition}[Closedness] Given $(S, E)$, the closedness property holds if and only if for all $s \in S$ and $\ell \in 2^\AP$, there exists some $s' \in S$ such that $s \cdot \ell \equiv_E s'$. \end{definition}
+\begin{definition}[Closedness] Given $(S, E)$, the closedness property holds if and only if for all $s \in S$ and $\ell \in 2^\AP$, there exists some $s' \in S$ such that $s \ell \equiv_E s'$. \end{definition}

-Given a closed and consistent $(S, E)$, its corresponding automaton, in this case a DFA, can be derived by taking each $s \in S$ to be a node, with the empty string $\epsilon$ as the starting node.
+For a closed and consistent $(S, E)$, a corresponding automaton can be derived by taking each $E$-equivalence class of $S$ to be a state, with the empty string $\varepsilon$ as the starting state.
 The transition function is defined using the closedness property.
-That is, whenever we have $s \cdot \ell \equiv_E s'$ per the closedness property, then we also have the transition from $s$ to $s'$ upon observing the label $\ell$ in the DFA.
+That is, whenever we have $s \ell \equiv_E s'$ per the closedness property, then we also have the transition from $s$ to $s'$ upon observing the label $\ell$ in the DFA.
 Furthermore, it follows from the consistency property that $s'$ is unique.
-The accepting nodes in the automaton are those in the language of the teacher.
+The accepting states are those in the language of the teacher.

 The $L^\star$ algorithm ensures that $(S, E)$ remains closed and consistent until the target language is learned.
-This is done by formulating the DFA of the currently learned language from $(S, E)$.
-If a counter-example is produced, it is used to modify $(S, E)$ by adding the counter-example and all its prefixes to $S$.
+This is done by constructing a DFA from $(S, E)$.
+If a counterexample is produced, it is used to modify $(S, E)$ by adding the counterexample and all its prefixes to $S$.
 Membership queries are then used to determine the values of the new entries.

-Consider again the reinforcement learning setting where we wish to learn the PRM representation of the objective as given by the reward signal.
-Note that the case where there is a language to be learned as denoted by accepting states in the automaton representation is a special case of PRMs.
-Indeed, this would correspond to only some subset of states in the PRM having non-zero rewards and self-loops upon observance.
-Some challenges arise in this reinforcement learning setting.
-Indeed, note that the seemingly innocuous membership queries must now be answered indirectly through the NMDP within which the agent interacts.
-This introduces two challenges to the adoption of the $L^\star$ algorithm within reinforcement learning.
+We now consider again the RL setting where we wish to learn the \prm{} representation of the objective as given by the reward signal, and mention some challenges that arise.
+Indeed, note that the seemingly innocuous membership queries must now be answered indirectly through the \tmdp{}.
+This introduces two challenges to the adoption of the $L^\star$ algorithm within RL.
 First, there is no obvious way to perform membership queries.
-Indeed, consider asking the question of whether $w$ belongs to the target language.
 The construction of a meaningful $w$ is not obvious on the part of the learner and answering this query is difficult on the part of the teacher.
-This is because we can only reason about these words indirectly through the NMDP, whereas traditional approaches reason directly over the target language.
-For example, if asking the question of whether $(red, blue, red)$ is in the target language, the teacher would have to generate a trajectory of states and actions following the transition dynamics of the NMDP such that its corresponding sequence of labels is $(red, blue, red)$ and respond based on the reward observed by said trajectory.
+This is because we can only reason about these words indirectly through the \tmdp{}, whereas traditional approaches reason directly over the target language.